K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='33'/> 3.1.4.1.6.
 Check Users of Service Instance Repository
 1. From the Repository Details page.
-Among the three tabs on the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.
+Among the three tabs on the page, click the rightmost tab, the Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.

 2. A list of all the contributors who created their repositories can be checked.
 Whether the contributor is managing configuration can be checked by the Active/Inactive image located on the right side of the page.
 The status of Repository Contributor Authority can be checked by Owner/Write/View images next to the Active/Inactive images.
 ![017]